hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-1-kirbys-adventure.html.md

 (This beautiful GIF is from [this article](http://1morecastle.com/2014/03/kirbys-adventure-jump-animation/) on 1 More Castle.)

-The *Kirby's Adventure* soundtrack is its own bit of masterpiece.
+The *Kirby's Adventure* soundtrack is in itself a work of art.
 It's, again, technically and aesthetically masterful.
 I burned the soundtrack to a CD to listen to in my car.
 When I was teaching at UT, I spent nearly a whole class period dissecting it.
 The steel drums on DPCM!
 The triangle-wave channel pitched way up and the square wave pitched way down!
 Mwah, mwah, mwah~!

 *Kirby's Adventure* is a delight to play, too.
 You can't help but love the sweet details of the claw-machine and quick draw minigames.
 Every level has new surprises.
 And with frequent save points, the game doesn't require the patience and free time of an 8-year-old to complete beginning to end.